French invasion of Russia: March on Smolensk

 The total length of the city wall around the Smolensk Kremlin was 6.5 kilometres, with a height of up to 19 metres and a width of up to 5.2 metres, and a total of 38 watchtowers.
 The Kremlin lost nine towers because of the bombardment and fire.

-Exactly at midnight, on July 16, Napoleon left Vilnius.
+Exactly at midnight on July 16, Napoleon left Vilnius.
 On 19 July the Tsar left the army in Polotsk and headed for Moscow, taking the discredited Von Phull with him.
 (Note: Karl Ludwig von Phull was responsible for the initial plan for the defence of Russia - the retreat to the fortified camp at Drissa.)
 Barclay, the Russian commander-in-chief, refused to fight despite Bagration's urgings.
-Several times he attempted to establish a strong defensive position, but each time the French advance was too quick for him to finish preparations and he was forced to retreat once more.
-When the French Army progressed further (under conditions of extreme heat and drought, rivers and wells filled with carrion) it encountered serious problems in foraging, aggravated by the scorched earth tactics of the Russian forces.From Smolensk to Moshaisk the war displayed its horrible work of destruction: all the roads, fields, and woods lay as though sown with people, horses, wagons, burned villages and cities; everything looked like the complete ruin of all that lived.
-In particular, we saw ten dead Russians to one of our men, although every day our numbers fell off considerably.
-In order to pass throughAfter the battle of Vitebsk Napoleon discovered that the Russians were able to slip away during the night.
-The city, at the intersection of important trade routes, and the palace of Alexander of Württemberg would be his base for the next two weeks.
-His army needed to recover and rest, but Napoleon asked himself what to do next.
+Several times he attempted to establish a strong defensive position, but each time the French advance was too quick for him to finish preparations, and he was forced to retreat once more.
+When the French Army progressed further (under conditions of extreme heat and drought, rivers and wells filled with carrion) it encountered serious problems in foraging, aggravated by the scorched earth tactics of the Russian forces.From Smolensk to Moshaisk, the war displayed its horrible work of destruction: all the roads, fields, and woods lay as though sown with people, horses, wagons, burned villages and cities; everything looked like the complete ruin of all that lived.
+In particular, we saw ten dead Russians to one of our men, although every day our numbers fell off considerably.After the battle of Vitebsk Napoleon discovered that the Russians were able to slip away during the night.
+The city, at the intersection of important trade routes, and the palace of Alexander of Württemberg would be Napoleon's base for the next two weeks.
+His army needed to recover and rest, while Napoleon considered next steps.